Ebright Azimuth: Description

 The Ebright Azimuth is located about 6.5 mi north of downtown Wilmington, Delaware, in far northern New Castle County, approximately 500' horizontal distance from the Delaware-Pennsylvania border.
 It is near Concord High School, to the north of Naamans Road, at the middle of the intersection of Ebright Road and Ramblewood Drive.
-This is an entrance to the Dartmouth Woods development.
+This is an entrance to the Dartmouth Woods neighborhood.

 Surveying by Delaware Geological Survey personnel indicates that the mobile home park just west of Ebright Road is at least 2 ft higher than the benchmark.

 Ebright Azimuth is named after James and Grant Ebright, who owned the property on which the benchmark was placed.
 An azimuth is an angular measurement in a spherical coordinate system.

 Since the schematic photograph was taken the blue and yellow monument sign has been moved across the street closer to the geodetic marker.
 A curb extension has been installed, and the area around the sign has been modestly landscaped.